 I attended Texas Tech for a year, then transferred to and graduated from the University of Missouri – home of the best journalism school in the world.
 Like Don Quixote, I dreamed of righting wrongs when I went into journalism.

-I am president of Polaris Non-Profit Solutions, a small consulting business that offers communications, marketing, media relations, fundraising and board development services to mostly small to medium nonprofits and a few for-profit clients.
+I am a small business owner, president of Polaris Non-Profit Solutions, a consulting business that offers communications, marketing, media relations, fundraising and board development services to mostly small to medium nonprofits and a few for-profit clients.

 I started off as a newspaper reporter and covered police, civil and criminal courts, school boards, county and city government.
 Covering police and civil and criminal courts gave me a broad understanding of the justice system.

 After leaving the newspaper world I went into nonprofit communications, working in higher education (University of Houston System, UT-Austin, Concordia University) and then moving into social services (Lutheran Social Services and Texas CASA).

 In the last two positions I developed and effectively executed two-state and statewide communications and marketing programs for the agencies.
 My responsibilities also included advising the executive team on crisis communications implementation, including managing responses to the 2001 Central Texas Floods, Hurricanes Katrina and Ike, and crises that had the potential to adversely impact the mission and operations of the agencies.